 Pens should have a nonslip floor and may be bedded with straw or shredded paper covered with straw or hay to increase absorbency.
-Shavings or sawdust are not the best, because the scent is too powerful.
-Pen sides should be at least 4 ft high or high enough to allow the rabbit to stand erect on the hindlimbs.
+Shavings or sawdust are not the best, because the material forms dust, which can irritate the respiratory tract.
+Pen sides should be at least 4 feet high or high enough to allow the rabbit to stand erect on the hindlimbs.

 When setting up group housing, compatibility is a major factor.
 Personalities should be evaluated for docility and aggressiveness.
 Strain influences personality.
 Rabbits that have grown up together are best, although adults may be so aggressive toward each other that serious fights occur.
 Neutering Surgery Management of rabbits for meat, fur, or wool production is quite different from maintenance of a pet or house rabbit.
 The American Rabbit Breeders Association (www.arba.net) provides guidance... read more will improve compatibility.
 A period of adjacent proximity is prudent before group housing rabbits.